 This case study evaluates the practical deployment of the LLM agent, utilizing the simulation results from previous sections as the agent's long-term memory.
 The agent's performance is compared with the traditional ``Lookup-Table'' method, which operates via static, rule-based queries of historical performance data.
 The agent's reasoning process for a face-verification task is detailed in \figref{decision}.
 The simulation scenario is defined by a transmit power of 25 dBm, total antenna gains of 80 dBi, a satellite equivalent gain of 85 dBi, and a 2 GHz carrier frequency, serviced by STARLINK-11479 (ID 62270).
 The evaluation period is centered around 2025-12-09 12:00:00 (UTC) for the transmitter at ($32.0615^\circ$ N, $118.7915^\circ$ E) and the receiver at ($33.5183^\circ$ N, $120.1059^\circ$ E) during clear weather.

 Upon receiving these inputs, the agent first analyzes the task and scenario, recognizing the high video semantic accuracy requirement for face verification.
 By evaluating the physical parameters, the agent assesses the link quality as good but identifies ``bandwidth limitation'' as a core constraint, which restricts frequent knowledge base updates.
 Therefore, the agent selects the V2A workflow to prioritize direct transmission and protection of 3DMM parameters, ensuring accurate facial reconstruction.
-To optimize resource usage, it downshifts from the high-cost L3 update scheme to the more balanced L2.
+To optimize resource usage, it downshifts from the high-cost w/o Judg. update scheme to the more balanced L2.
 Additionally, the saved bandwidth is reallocated to preserve the accuracy of 3DMM semantics, thereby mitigating potential quality loss and ensuring service quality within resource limits.